 The CBD-2 Central Business District is intended to encourage an harmonious tenant mix and an environment which complements both residential and business activities within the CBD-1 Central Business District by protecting gateways into said district and offering compatible uses as well as ancillary services for residents and businesses located therein.
 This district is also concerned with the protection of significant historic structures, and the preservation of the architectural character and ambiance of the downtown area.

-(Added August 14, 1997, ZA97-08-01)

 Section 13B.02.
 Required conditions.

 Storage of merchandise must be within a completely enclosed building, except that the Commission may grant an exception to this requirement (as a conditional use) where it finds that the enforcement would create an unreasonable hardship.

-(Added August 14, 1997, ZA97-08-01)

 Section 13B.03.
-Permitted uses.
+Permitted and limited uses.

-[1] All permitted uses allowed in a CBD-1 Central Business District.

-(Added August 14, 1997, ZA97-08-01)
+Permitted and limited uses are established in Chapter 4B.

 Section 13B.04.
 Conditional uses.

-[1] All conditional uses allowed in a CBD-1 Central Business District.

-[2] Automobile sales, which need not be enclosed, but any mechanical or body repair must be conducted entirely within an enclosed structure which may not have an opening, other than a stationary window, facing a residential district if such structure is located within one hundred (100) feet of a residential district.

-[3] Automobile laundries or car washes, provided that a paved area shall be located on the same lot for the storage of vehicles waiting entrance to the washing process sufficient to contain the number of vehicles (at two hundred (200) square feet per vehicle) equal to one-third (⅓) of the capacity of the washing machines, and in addition, that curb breaks be limited to two (2), each not to exceed thirty (30) feet in width and located no closer than twenty (20) feet to a street intersection.

-[4] Drive-in restaurants.

-[5] Wholesale warehouses.

-[6] Reserved.
-(Deleted September 24, 2012, ZA13-004)

-[7] Veterinary hospitals or clinics, provided any structure for such purpose shall be a minimum of one hundred (100) feet from any residential district, and provided further that such use shall not adversely affect adjacent uses.

-[8] Group personal care, homes and supportive living homes.

-[9] Hospitals and medical facilities greater than twenty thousand (20,000) square feet in ground floor area.

-[10] Electrical, plumbing, heating and air conditioning and storage in a facility no greater than five thousand (5,000) square feet.
-(Added August 13, 2007, ZA07-08-01)

-(Added August 14, 1997, ZA97-08-01)
+Conditional uses are established in Chapter 4B.

 Section 13B.05.
 Lot and area requirements.

 The following lot and area requirements set out in this section shall be met for all construction and land uses: